thomas-crane/nrelay/readme.md

 ## Install
 ### Prerequisites
 Make sure you have [Nodejs](https://nodejs.org/en/) installed before running nrelay.
+You will also need [Java](https://java.com/en/download/) installed in order for the updater to work.

 1. Clone the repo to your computer
 ```bash